Independent and Decentralized Learning in Markov Potential Games: Introduction

-Our approach involves non-trivial extensions of the single-agent reinforcement learning methods to MPG setting, and developing game-theoretic tools to utilize the equilibrium condition of the underlying Markov game.
-Specifically, we study the convergence properties of discrete time dynamics using an associated continuous time dynamical system by exploiting the timescale separation between the updates of q-estimate and policy \cite{borkar2009stochastic, tsitsiklis1994asynchronous, perkins2013asynchronous}.
-In this dynamical system, the fast dynamics – update of the q-estimates – can be analyzed while viewing the policy updates (the slow dynamics) as static, and thus the q-estimate of each player converges to their Q-function.
-Additionally, we show that the potential function serves as the Lyapunov function of the continuous time dynamical system associated with the policy updates at the slow timescale.
-We show that the trajectories of the continuous time dynamical system associated with policy updates converge to an invariant set, which is contained in the set of Nash equilibrium of the game.
+{Independent and decentralized learning algorithms often do not converge \cite{tan1993multi,matignon2012independent,mazumdar2019policy}.
+We develop a new approach to characterize the convergent \textit{set} our learning dynamics.} Our approach involves non-trivial extensions of the analysis of single-agent reinforcement learning to MPG, and developing game-theoretic tools to utilize the equilibrium condition of the underlying Markov game.
+Specifically, we study the asymptotic behavior of discrete-time dynamics using an associated continuous-time dynamical system by exploiting the timescale separation between the updates of q-estimate and policy \cite{borkar2009stochastic, tsitsiklis1994asynchronous, perkins2013asynchronous}.
+In this dynamical system, the fast dynamics – update of the q-estimates – can be analyzed while viewing the policy updates (the slow dynamics) as static, and thus the q-estimate of each player converges to their Q-function {(Lemma \ref{lemma:d_fast}).
+Importantly, we show that, for every \(\epsilon>0\), the potential function always increases along the trajectory of the continuous-time dynamical system outside a set of \(\epsilon\)-stationary Nash equilibrium, given that the total exploration probability of all players is bounded by \(L\epsilon\), where \(L >0\) is a game dependent parameter (Lemma \ref{lemma:d_potential}).
+This key lemma allows us to characterize the convergent set of policies.
+Particularly, we show that the trajectories converge to the smallest super-level set of potential function that contains the \(\epsilon\)-Nash equilibrium set (Theorem \ref{theorem:independent}).
+Furthermore, under additional assumption on the potential function and Nash equilibrium set, we establish convergence to the set of \(\epsilon\)-stationary Nash equilibrium (Corollary \ref{cor: RefineConvergenceNew}).
+Finally, we validate the performance of our algorithm on a numerical example.}